MorphiaOrg/morphia-docs/reference/r2.0.0/content/getting-started/migration.md

 1. Attempt to make the API more self-consistent.

 This release aims to make the API smaller, lighter, and more fluent.
 The pre-2.0 deprecations are being removed and new deprecations added to further improve the API and the developer experience.
 As such there are a few things to note when upgrading.
-This document will attempt to document these items as development progresses.
-Any early adopters finding missing or unclear items please file a bug.
+If you find any missing or unclear items please file an [issue](https://github.com/MorphiaOrg/morphia/issues).

 * **Defaults Changes**